stone-payments/affiliation-web-components/CONTRIBUTING.md

 # Pull Request Guidelines

-- We use [git-flow](https://git-scm.com/docs/gitworkflows) as the base workflow of the project.
+- We use [git-flow](https://git-scm.com/docs/gitworkflows) as the base workflow of the project;
 - The master branch is a snapshot of our latest stable version.
-All development should be targeted at specific branches.
+All development should be targeted at specific branches;
-- Do not submit PRs to the branch `master`. :x:
+- Do not submit PRs to the branch `master` :x:;

-- Check out a topic branch from the relevant branch, e.g. `dev`, and merge back against that branch.
+- Check out a topic branch from the relevant branch, e.g. `develop`, and open a pull request back against that branch;

-- Make sure npm test passes (see [Development Setup](#Development-Setup)).
+- Make sure npm `test` passes (see [Development Setup](#Development-Setup));

 - To new feature:
-    - Tell the reason for the new feature, ideally you should open an issue with the suggestion of the feature before starting to work on it.
+  - Tell the reason for the new feature, ideally you should open an issue with the suggestion of the feature before starting to work on it;
   - Remember, add an accompanying test case.

-- To fix a bug:
+- To fixing a bug:
-    - If you are resolving a special issue, add (fix #xxx[,#xxx]) (#xxx is the issue id) in your PR title for a better release log, e.g. [affiliation-web-component-merchant-addresses] update date modeling (fix #3899).
+  - If you are resolving a special issue, add `(fix #ISSUE_ID)` in your PR title for a better release log, e.g. `update date modeling (fix #3899)` more information in [Closing issues using keywords](https://help.github.com/articles/closing-issues-using-keywords/);
   - Provide a detailed description of the bug in the PR.
-Live demo preferred.
+Live demo preferred;
-    - Add appropriate test coverage if applicable.
+  - Add appropriate test if applicable.

 # Development Setup